xp44mm/Notebook/F#/byref parameters in F#.md

 ## Passing by Reference

-Passing an F# value by reference involves byrefs, which are managed pointer types.
+Passing an F# value by reference involves `byref`s, which are managed pointer types.
 Guidance for which type to use is as follows:

 - Use `inref<'T>` if you only need to read the pointer.
 - Use `outref<'T>` if you only need to write to the pointer.